 It’s silly really, I know from my teaching experience that children don’t stay motivated and engaged 100% of the time.
 Yet at home, sometimes I expect too much.
 Sometimes I tell myself it’s ok that we have done a great deal; this still feels like our period of “de-schooling”.
 Other times I get annoyed with myself that I’m not planning our weeks to death.

 Overall though, I think it’s ok that we’re still finding our feet with this…

 This morning we sat down to continue our letters to Father Christmas.
-Phoebe was copying the writing I’d done for her, but after about ten minutes she’d really had enough.
+P was copying the writing I’d done for her, but after about ten minutes she’d really had enough.
 She’s still finding it very strange that she doesn’t have to sit and finish things like she would at school.
 She started to get a bit sulky until I explained to her that it was fine to go and play and come back to her writing later.